unkloud/liteq/README.md

 ### `process_failed(msg: Message, reason: str)`

-Marks a message as failed, incrementing retries or moving it to DLQ.
+Marks a message as failed.
+Increments `retry_count` and resets visibility to `now` so the message can be retried immediately; once retries reach `max_retries`, moves the message to the DLQ and records the failure reason.

 ### `Message`